hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 * Search for *metis* in `libs_all` and adapt all *metis*-related directories to `/home/USER-NAME/telemac/v8p1/optionals/metis-5.1.0/build/Linux-x86_64/libmetis/libmetis.a` (i.e., adapt the absolute directory and the *Metis* version to `5.1.0`).
 * Search for *openmpi* in `libs_all` and correct the library file to `/usr/lib/x86_64-linux-gnu/openmpi/libmpi.so.40.10.3`
 * Search for `cmd_obj:` definitions and add `-cpp` in front of the `-c` flags.
 For example:

 ```
 cmd_obj:    /usr/bin/mpif90 -cpp -c -O3 -DHAVE_MPI -fconvert=big-endian -frecord-marker=4 <mods> <incs> <f95name>
 ```

-{% include tip.html content="To facilitate setting up the `systel` file, we provide a template on our group repository ([download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/systel.cis-debian.cfg)).
+{% include tip.html content="To facilitate setting up the `systel` file, use our template ([download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/systel.cis-debian.cfg)).
 Make sure to verify the above-described directories and replace the user name `ssc-deb` with your local user name in the provided `systel.cis-debian.cfg` file." %}

 ### Setup *Python* source file